AnshSinghSonkhia/Futuristic-CSS-Animations/README.md

 :star: Make sure to grab some cool swags during Hacktoberfest by getting involved in the open-source community.

 ### This repository is open to all members of the GitHub community.
-Any member can contribute to this project! :grin:
+Any member can contribute to this project!

 ## :thinking: What is Hacktoberfest?
 A month-long celebration from October 1st to October 31st presented by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [DEV Community](https://dev.to/) collaborated with [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
 Create your very first pull request to any public repository on GitHub and contribute to the open-source developer community.